thomas5564/tp/docs/DeveloperGuide.md

 1. Editing a student with valid data

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

     2. Test case: `edit 2 p/91234567 e/newmail@gmail.com` <br>
-       Expected: In the displayed student list, the second person's data is updated to new details.
+       Expected: In the displayed student list, the second student's data is updated to new details.

     3. Test case: `edit 1:3 t/outstanding` <br>
        Expected: In the displayed student list, the first 3 students' tags are replaced with a new tag.